 The International Network of Engaged Buddhists

-In 1994 Susan and I went to a meeting near Bangkok, organised by The International Network of Engaged Buddhists (INEB).
+In 1994 Susan and I went to a meeting near Bangkok, Thailand, organised by The International Network of Engaged Buddhists (INEB).
 There, we met this organization’s founder, Sulak Sivaraksa, and several others who have since acted, either formally or informally, as advisors for BODHI, including Alan Senauke, from San Francisco, and Christopher Queen, from Harvard.
-I have attended two other INEB meetings; one in Nagpur, India (2005) and the other at a small nunnery near Taipei, Taiwan, in 2007.
+I later attended two other INEB meetings; one in Nagpur, India (2005) and the other at a small nunnery near Taipei, Taiwan, in 2007.
 In 2011 an INEB meeting was held in Bodh Gaya.
 We did not attend, but paid the expenses for one of our partners in India to go (Susanta Chakma) and our representative at the time, Krishan Chakma.

 The Revolving Sheep Bank in Tibet (see also BODHI Times 19, published in 2000)